stephenpalgeorge/ARCHIVED_finch-sass/src/typography/typography.md

 This document contains:

-- **Mixins:** an overview of the main mixins that the typography module provides, including examlpes and a formal syntax.
+- **Mixins:** an overview of the main mixins that the typography module provides, including examples and a formal syntax.
-- **Property Files:** an detailed description of what is contained in each individual property file, and why it's there.
 - **Configuration:** a description of how the module can be adapted and customised.

 ## Mixins